0xhaggis/Imperva_gzip_bypass/README.md

 ![](https://i.imgur.com/fJtQ8A1.png)

-That's it, you're good to go.
+That's it; you're good to go.

-# Running the test script
+# Running the Test Script
 Run `imperva_gzip.py` against a URL that supports POST requests like this:

 Syntax: